 - ½ teaspoon crushed red pepper flakes

-Cut the carrots into pieces that are about 2-3-inches by ½-inch thick.
-Every carrot is different, so don’t worry if your measurements aren’t exact.
+- Cut the carrots into pieces that are about 2 to 3 inches by ½-inch thick.
 Place in a large mixing bowl and toss well with the olive oil and 1 teaspoon salt.

-Roast for 20 minutes, tossing once, until the carrots are almost tender and are beginning to brown.
-Add 1 tablespoon honey and ¼ teaspoon red pepper flakes to toss, and roast for 10 to 15 minutes, until the edges are caramelized.
+- Roast for 20 minutes, tossing once, until the carrots are almost tender and are beginning to brown.
+Add 1 tablespoon honey and ¼ teaspoon red pepper flakes, toss, and roast for 10 to 15 minutes more minutes, until the carrots are nicely caramelized.
 Toss and set aside for 10 minutes to cool slightly.